 This list is a snapshot in time, so please use WebAdvisor to check the real-time status of classes.
-WebAdvisor is the source of record for the Fall 2017 schedule.
+WebAdvisor is the source of record for the Spring 2020 schedule.
 This document is provided for planning purposes only.

-Please direct questions about Fall 2017 course planning to your academic advisor.
+Please direct questions about Spring 2020 course planning to your academic advisor.